DLXPlugins/alerts-dlx/readme.txt

 == Changelog ==

+= 2.2.2 =
+* Released 2025-12-05
+* Fixed frontend rendering for those not using footer hooks.
+* Fixed SVG default icon size, to prevent jumping when rendering.

 = 2.2.0 =
 * Released 2025-11-13
 * Consolidated light and dark stylesheets, saving over 200kb in size.